marcolax22/digital_methods/README.md

 2. Focused anaylsis of the comments with the help of the keywords which were identified through topic modeling in the script `topic-modelling.ipynb`.
 Furthermore keywords were found through the word2vec model in the script `Word2vec.ipynb`.
     - The related Focused Coding file can be found[here](#immersion-journal).
 4. Classification of the comments in a qualitative way with a closed coding approach.
 The related Codebook can be found in the section [Code Book](#code-book).
-3. The final classifier of the comments can be found in the script ``.
+3. The final classifier of the comments can be found in the script `dictionary-classifier.ipynb`.

 The script `preprocessing_functions.py` includes functions which where used in the different scripts.
 Each functions is descript in the file.